-Because life is such a multifaceted experience, achieving balance can be an extremely difficult challenge.
+Because life is such a multifaceted experience, achieving a balanced life can be an extremely difficult challenge.
 Let’s face it, there is a lot to do and only so much time and energy to go around.

 I’ve often thought that it would be nice to have an extra day in the week.
 Not just a normal day, but one that wasn’t counted and didn’t show on the calendar.
 Imagine, a totally free day to use however you wanted.
 What would you do with your extra day?
 Here’s something else to think about…